activeviam/atoti-ui-migration/README.md

 In particular:

-- The `--debug` and `--stack` allow respectively to generate an error report and the stack of those errors.
+- The `--debug` and `--stack` respectively allow for an error report generation and the stack of those errors.
 This is useful to understand and address any error that may occur the migration.
 - The `--remove-widgets` option to remove all widgets with the given keys during the migration.
   For example, suppose you have 200 ActiveUI 4 bookmarks in which you use Page Filters and/or Page Context Values.
   These plugins are not supported anymore in ActiveUI 5 as it was deemed a better user experience to remove them altogether.